 It’s safe to say Rachel Gruber did not foresee adenomatous polyps in her career path when she earned an advanced degree in industrial organizational psychology.
 But for the past two years, she has been immersed in the scientific literature surrounding fecal immunochemical tests, known as FIT.

 As a research coordinator with the Regenstrief Institute, Gruber juggles a bit of everything from study recruitment to data management to serving as a project consultant for practicing physicians on research fellowships.
-But her special focus on manuscript development is how she became involved in a., a Regenstrief research scientist and a professor in gastroenterology and hepatology at Indiana University School of Medicine.
+But her special focus on manuscript development is how she became involved in a meta-analysis review led by Tom Imperiale, M.D., a Regenstrief research scientist and a professor in gastroenterology and hepatology at Indiana University School of Medicine.

 The Regenstrief Institute is a global leader dedicated to improving health and healthcare through innovations and research in biomedical informatics, health services, and aging.